POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/synthetic_population.rst

 ------------------------------------

 The observable population is accesed through the :code:`observable_population` attribute of the :class:`~Rates` object.
-You require to know the observable_identifier to access the data, which can be accessed with :attr:`Rates.observable_population_names<Rates.observable_population_names>`
+You need the observable_identifier to access the data, which can be accessed with :attr:`Rates.observable_population_names<Rates.observable_population_names>`

 .. code-block:: python